 Used Mini Cooper Models

+The Mini Cooper hatchback's second generation spanned the 2007-'13 model years, with the convertible joining the lineup in 2009.
+This generation's hatchback and convertible were available as a base Cooper, turbocharged Cooper S and, starting for 2009, the high-output turbocharged John Cooper Works version.
+Though scarcely looking different from the first-generation model, the Mini Cooper's mechanicals were updated, and many shortcomings were addressed.
+Notably, the ride was improved, build quality strengthened, cabin noise quelled, the steering effort at low speeds was lightened, and all-new engines boasted more refinement and much better fuel economy.
 Originally, the Cooper came with a 1.6-liter four-cylinder that produced 118 hp.
-The Cooper S featured a turbocharged version of the same engine that produced 172 hp.
+The Cooper S featured a turbocharged version of the same engine that put out 172 hp.
 JCW versions were rated at 208 hp.
 For 2011, the base Cooper's output rose to 121 hp and the turbocharged S to 181 hp.
 A six-speed manual transmission was standard and a six-speed automatic was available (except on the JCW until 2013).

 There were other changes throughout this generation that shoppers of used Minis should be aware of.
-Bluetooth connection wasn't made standard across the line until 2013, but was optional from 2008 on.
-Prior to 2010, cruise control and a multi-function steering wheel were optional.
+For example, Bluetooth connectivity wasn't made standard across the line until 2013 but was optional from 2008 on.
+Before 2010, cruise control and a multifunction steering wheel were optional.
 And for 2007 and '08, stability control was an option.
-Should you see the names "Mini Camden" or "Mini Mayfair" in a used ad, these were a pair of special editions for 2010 that packaged some popular options with unique trim pieces, colors and a kitschy "Mission Control" system that featured a cast of in-car voices that responded to certain vehicle functions.
+You might see the names Mini Camden or Mini Mayfair in a used ad.
+These were a pair of special editions for 2010 that packaged some popular options with unique trim pieces, colors and a kitschy "Mission Control" system that featured a cast of in-car voices that responded to certain vehicle functions.

-Those interested in this generation should be aware of some of the key differences between it and the current car.
-For starters, the standard Cooper had just 115 hp and wasn't refined so we wouldn't recommend it if you can avoid it.
-Secondly, Cooper S models were then supercharged (rather than today's turbocharged cars) and we'd recommend these, as they weighed in with a more forceful 163 ponies (or 168 for '05 on).
-Transmissions are also important to note.
-The Cooper came standard with a five-speed manual, while an optional continuously variable automatic did the car no favors.
+The first generation of modern Mini Cooper hatchbacks were produced from 2002 to 2006.
+If you're looking for a Cooper Convertible from this era, they were sold from 2005 to '08, while a 207-hp John Cooper Works edition arrived for 2005.
+The standard Cooper of this generation produced just 115 hp and wasn't very refined, so we wouldn't recommend it for most buyers.
+The Cooper S models were then supercharged (compared to today's turbocharged cars) and we'd recommend these since they weighed in with a more forceful 163 ponies (or 168 for '05 on).
+The Cooper came standard with a five-speed manual transmission, but an optional continuously variable automatic did the car no favors.
 The Cooper S came standard with a six-speed manual, and starting in '05, a six-speed automatic with paddle shifters was optional.

-Inside, this Cooper's various controls were much simpler and easier to use, but the cabin wasn't screwed together well -- almost every car suffers from frequent squeaks and rattles.
-While taller drivers will find plenty of leg room, there was no telescoping steering wheel available.
+Inside, this Cooper's various controls were much simpler and easier to use, but the cabin wasn't screwed together well — almost every car suffers from frequent squeaks and rattles.
+While taller drivers will find plenty of legroom, there was no telescoping steering wheel available.
 The seats were also less comfortable.

-Read the most recent 2014 MINI Cooper review.
+Read the most recent 2016 MINI Cooper review.